LeandroFortunato/Decode-the-Morse-code-advanced-kata-Python/README.md

-# Decode-the-Morse-code-advanced-kata-Python
+# Decode the Morse code, advanced

- write a Morse code decoder for wired electrical telegraph.
+Write a Morse code decoder for wired electrical telegraph.
 Electric telegraph is operated on a 2-wire line with a key that, when pressed, connects the wires together, which can be detected on a remote station.
 The Morse code encodes every character being transmitted as a sequence of "dots" (short presses on the key) and "dashes" (long presses on the key).

 When transmitting the Morse code, the international standard specifies that: